-The mountain gorilla, Gorilla gorilla beringei is endangered of the three recognized race of the gorilla.
-Mountain gorillas range is confined to the Virunga Mountains and Bwindi forest, both of which lie on the eastern side of the Albert Rift.
+The Gorilla gorilla beringei is endangered of the three recognized races of the gorilla.
+Mountain gorillas range is confined to the Virunga Mountains and Bwindi forest, both of which lie on the eastern side of the Albert Rift Valley.

-Mountain gorillas are on average bulkier than other races of gorilla weighing up to 200kg, though the heaviest individual gorilla on record is a 210kg eastern lowland gorilla measured in the Congo.
+They are on average bulkier than other races of gorilla weighing up to 200 kg, though the heaviest individual gorilla on record is a 210 kg eastern lowland gorilla measured in the Congo.

-Gorillas will spend most of its waking hours on the ground, but it will generally move into the trees at night, when each member of the troop builds itself a temporary nest.
+Mountain Gorillas will spend most of its waking hours on the ground, but it will generally move into the trees at night when each member of the troop builds itself a temporary nest.

 The Mountain gorillas have few natural enemies, with humans being at the forefront and they often live for up to fifty years in the wild, but their long-term survival is critically threatened by poaching and by deforestation of their habitat.
 Unlike their lowland cousins, mountain gorillas have never been successfully reared in captivity.